BakedSoups/NealAutoPerfectCircle/readme.md

-## neal.fun 98.9 circle
+## neal.fun circle
- script to get a 98.9 circle from https://neal.fun/perfect-circle/
+ script to get a 98.9 circle from https://neal.fun/perfect-circle/ idk how else to get it higher

 ## To run on your system
 1. Clone the repo